Bh4vay/JS-Mini-Projects/README.md

     - [Live Demo](inc-142adb6l3-bh4vays-projects.vercel.app)

-...

 ## How to Run

-Just click on the link above.
+Just click on the 'Live Demo' link above.